 The qualification you get at the end of your training will depend on the type of course you have chosen.
 Many of the one-year PLC courses offer Quality and Qualifications Ireland (QQI) accreditation at level 5 on the National Framework of Qualifications, while other more advanced courses may offer QQI level 6, which can lead to further studies at third level.
 Other qualifications such as City and Guilds are also available.
 It is important to check out the qualification attached to a particular course before you decide to enrol.

 The National Framework of Qualifications is made up of different levels.
 It shows learners their progression through the education system.

 In general, you should have finished your secondary education and completed your Leaving Certificate to be eligible for a PLC course.

 However, you may be able to apply for a PLC course if you have not completed your Leaving Certificate.
 If you have work experience relevant to the course or think you can show an ability in that area, you should contact the college where the course will take place.
 Explain your circumstances and ask to meet the co-ordinator of the course.

 Since September 2022, you do not have to pay a participant contribution fee for a PLC course.

 Colleges offering PLC courses usually have an additional 'course charge' to cover such expenses as books, uniforms, student services, professional registration fees and exam fees.
 The amount varies from college to college.
 Everyone has to pay the 'course charge'.

-You may be eligible for a student grant or a Back to Education Allowance, depending on your circumstances.
+You may qualify for a student grant or a Back to Education Allowance, depending on your circumstances.
 Find out more about who qualifies for a student grant and how to apply.